 Tips for Making Mushroom Broth

-Making mushroom broth, or any broth, is fairly straightforward.
+Making mushroom broth is fairly straightforward.
 If you can bring a pot of water to a boil, you can make broth.
-But, there’s a few key techniques that'll ensure your broth comes out good every time.
+But there are a few key techniques that'll ensure your broth comes out well every time.

 - Mind your temperature for the best flavor and gel.
 Grab these tips on getting your broth to gel.

 - Add the fresh herbs at the end to keep their vibrant flavor.